-- Section 8.1.
+Section 8.1.
 Seniority.
 Seniority for the purpose of this Agreement shall be defined as an employee's length of service as a sworn employee in the Fire Department of the Village.
-Conflicts in seniority shall be determined on the basis of order of the employees on the Village of Wilmette Board of Fire and Police Commissioners' hiring list, with the employee higher on the list being more senior. - Section 8.2.
-Probationary Period.
-New employees shall serve a probationary period of twenty-four (24) months.
-The probationary period may be extended, in the sole discretion of the Fire Chief, for the additional period of time to needed to complete required schooling if it is not possible to complete the required schooling during the 24-month probationary period.
-During the probationary period, an employee may be laid off or terminated at the sole discretion of the Village.
-No grievance shall be presented or entertained in connection with the layoff or termination of a probationary employee.
+Conflicts in seniority shall be determined on the basis of order of the employees on the Village of Wilmette Board of Fire and Police Commissioners' hiring list, with the employee higher on the list being more senior.

+Section 8.2.
+Probationary Periods.
+Newly hired Firefighter and Firefighter/Paramedics shall serve a probationary period of twelve (12) months which begins on the employee's first twenty-four (24) hour shift following completion of the Basic Operations Firefighter Academy (or its equivalent).
+The probationary period for a Firefighter/Paramedic may be extended, in the sole discretion of the Fire Chief, for up to three (3) additional months.
+During the probationary period, Firefighter and Firefighter/Paramedics may be laid off or terminated at the sole discretion of the Village.
+No grievance shall be presented or entertained in connection with the layoff or termination of a probationary Firefighter and Firefighter/Paramedics.